Soumyabrata/Soumyabrata.github.io/publications.md

 ## Journals

++ B. McNicholl, Y. H. Lee, A. Campbell, and S. Dev, Evaluating the Reliability of Air Temperature from ERA5 Reanalysis Data, *IEEE Geoscience and Remote Sensing Letters*, 2021.

 + P. Berjon, A. Nag, and S. Dev, Analysis of French phonetic idiosyncrasies for accent recognition, *Soft Computing Letters*, 2021. [<a href="https://arxiv.org/pdf/2110.09179.pdf">arXiv</a>] [<a href="https://github.com/Soumyabrata/Article-Accent-Recognition">code</a>]

 + N. Akrami, K. Ziarati and S. Dev, Graph-based Local Climate Classification in Iran, *International Journal of Climatology*, 2021. [<a href="https://arxiv.org/pdf/2110.09209.pdf">arXiv</a>]